How To Grow Scallions Indoors

 Like other onions, scallions have a fairly shallow root system and therefore require consistently moist soil.
 That said, you don’t want the soil soaking in water.
 Your best bet is to choose a nutrient-rich, well-draining potting soil.
 Then, add a few inches of small rocks or pebbles to the bottom of the container to promote good drainage.

 They can also be easily grown in a variety of container sizes.
 You want it to be at least 6” deep, and at least the same width.
 Any container you do use should also have drainage holes to promote proper drainage.
-This gives you a lot of options in your location to plant them as well.
-As noted above, their root system is wider than it is deep.
-For a larger, harvest, choose a long or wide container that can grow more plants.
+This gives you a lot of options, you can grow them in large pots for a bigger harvest, or conserve space and use small windowsill pots.

 Planting Your Scallions